 The problem with credit scores is that they’re not really a tangible part of your life.
 You don’t get to see the effect that your financial decisions have on your score.
 In fact, you have to ask, and potentially pay, to see the report in the first place.

 In this article, we’re going to take a closer look at credit scores.
-By the end, you’ll know what they are, what factors affect them, and what you can do to improve your score.
+By the end, you’ll know what they are, what factors affect them, and what you can do to improve your score in the new year.

 What is Your Credit Score?